Records Management Policy

 University records form the documented history of the organisation and its transactions.
 They inform decision making and provide evidence of various decisions and actions relating to the educational and research functions of the University, and to its corporate activities.

 In addition, the University is required to meet its obligations under the Public Records Act 2005 and any associated mandatory standards issued under that Act.

-All staff of the University, including staff of any entities wholly or 50% or more owned by the University.
+All staff members of the University, including staff members of any entities wholly or 50% or more owned by the University.

 The purpose of this policy is to ensure the University has a defined and consistent approach to making and maintaining full and accurate records of its transactions and official activities in accordance with good, prudent business practice and legislative requirements.

-6. All staff must comply with the University’s approved recordkeeping framework
+6. All staff members must comply with the University’s approved recordkeeping framework.

 10. Each Faculty, Large Scale Research Institute, or Service Division will: